|Madora and Absalom Chewning|

 In the far reaches of western Spotsylvania County, next to the sprawling plantation of Ellwood, was Mount View.
 Built in 1825 by William V. Chewning (with substantial improvements and repairs made after the Civil War) the house stood until 1947, when it mysteriously burned after it was sold by Irvin "Mack" Chewning, William's grandson.[Please note that all images in my blog may be clicked on fro enhanced viewing]

 William V. Chewning (c.1790-1863) married Permelia Henderson in 1813 and over the next twenty three years she bore him eleven children, including Absalom Herndon Chewning, born September 3, 1833.
-In the photograph below, Permelia is seated next to one of her sons, possibly Absalom.
+In the photograph below, Permelia is seated next to her husband, William V. Chewning.
 The original photograph was shared with me by Chewning descendant and researcher Diane Gray, who generously gave me permission to feature it today.
-Diane was present with Absolom's granddaughter when the photograph was discovered in the Chewning family Bible forty years ago.
+Diane was present with Absalom's granddaughter when the photograph was discovered in the Chewning family Bible forty years ago.

 Two circumstances prevented Absalom Chewning from serving in the Confederate army.
 Even as a young man Absalom suffered from rheumatism.
 So much so, in fact, that at times he could scarcely get around.
 Even had he not been so afflicted, Absalom would have been exempted from conscription by virtue of his skills as a master blacksmith.
 His knowledge and ability in forging iron was much too important an asset for the Confederacy to risk having him exposed to the dangers of battle.